-2.1.3 SPECIAL REQUIREMENTS FOR ON-SITE GRADING
+2.1.3 Special Requirements for On-Site Grading

 LUO Section 22.52.050 (B) (1) (a) (6) states that grading activity is exempt from the provisions of that Title, when associated with improvement plans for final subdivision maps and consistent with the standards, guidelines and provisions of that Chapter.
 CZLUO Section 23.05.026 (c) provides for the same exemption in the Coastal Zone, when the subdivision map is accompanied by an approved coastal development permit.
-Therefore, on-site grading within subdivisions may be included in the improvement plans reviewed by the Department without obtaining a separate Grading Permit, but will be subject to the same design requirements.
+Therefore, on-site grading within subdivisions may be included in the improvement plans reviewed by the Department without obtaining a separate Grading Permit, but will be subject to the same design and construction requirements as those imposed by the Department of Planning and Building.
 This activity will be referred to as a "Grading Exemption," and the special requirements that will apply to the Department's review are discussed in this section.
+The Department of Public Works will act as a deputy to the Building Official for all Subdivision Grading Permit Exceptions.